tbrowder/Linux-Proc-Time/README.md

 # Linux::Proc::Time
 [![Build Status](https://travis-ci.org/tbrowder/Linux-Proc-Time-Perl6.svg?branch=master)](https://travis-ci.org/tbrowder/Linux-Proc-Time-Perl6)

+## WARNING: This module is deprecated and is being replaced by module Proc::More.

 This module uses the GNU **time** command (usually installed as '/usr/bin/time') to time user commands.

 ## Synopsis